ondrejd/odwp-wc-orderbyvisits/readme.txt

 == Changelog ==

+= 0.2.5 =
+* fixed that `enable` options was not used
+* added option `enable_random` for enabling/disabling random order for products with same visits count.
+* added button for generating random order values

 = 0.2.0 =
 * count how many times were project's detail viewed
 * count how many times were project added to the cart